HaoTan513/HW1-of-EC601-/README.md

 import sys

 if __name__ == '__main__':
-    print('This sample shows how to implement a simple hi resolution image navigation.') print('USAGE: browse.py [image filename]')
+    print('This sample shows how to implement a simple hi resolution image navigation.
+And shows how to browse image') print('USAGE: browse.py [image filename]')
     print()